Etna Collaborative File Storage

 Note that VPN access is only available on Bates College owned computers.
-Please contact Bates College Computer Help Desk for more information (email: firstname.lastname@example.org or telephone: 786-8222).
+Please contact Bates College Computer IT Service Desk for more information (email: firstname.lastname@example.org or telephone: 786-8222).

 How can I map Etna directories to my computer as network drives?

-Note that you will only be able to connect to these mapped directories from Bates network or via VPN installed by the Bates College Computer Help Desk on a Bates owned computer.
+Note that you will only be able to connect to these mapped directories from Bates network or via VPN installed by the Bates College Computer IT Service Desk on a Bates owned computer.

 Questions?
 Please contact: